-Related, Chapter Two also confirms the extent to which the decision to recognize or not to recognize (or when to recognize) is relatively autonomous from considerations of law.
+Chapter Two also confirms the extent to which the decision to recognise or not to recognise (or when to recognise) is relatively independent of considerations of law.
 While guidelines such as those issued by the European Community may provide a reason to postpone recognition for a while, it is unlikely that they will be strictly adhered to if other circumstances demand that recognition take place.
 And that, in turn, suggests that perhaps lawyerly debates regarding recognition have always been cast in terms which are less than fully adequate.